Charging payment Study 2025

 - Demographics (age, gender, income)

-Payment and payment / authorisation methods:
+Payment and authorisation/payment methods:

-- Currently used vs. desired payment methods
+- Currently used payment methods

 Target group of the survey